NashWellington/NNES/tests.md

 Note: some tests (notably mapper/input tests by rainwarrior) are missing because of corruption of the NesDev forums database.

-Note: blargg's APU tests (not v2) are in 2 separate folders until I can identify if there's a redundancy

 ## CPU Tests

 | Test | Author | Status | Details |